 1. Maintain Your Vehicle

 It may not be the most exciting part of becoming a new driver, but vehicle maintenance is essential to keep your car roadworthy.
-Besides regular oil changes and other required maintenance, you can to protect your vehicle from the elements when parked.
+Besides regular oil changes and other required maintenance, you can use a car cover to protect your vehicle from the elements when parked.
 By keeping your car in good condition, you ensure it is safe to drive, and you’re also less likely to incur costly repair bills.

 2. Stay Alert and Avoid Tailgating